leobudima/elogii-blog/content/the-state-of-delivery-in-time-of-the-coronavirus.md

 High demand requires an equally high capacity from the supply of delivery services.
 Otherwise, it comes under a lot of stress to meet it.

-In 2019, online sales accounted for just [**10% of all retail sales**](https://www.businessinsider.com/ecommerce-topped-10-percent-of-us-retail-in-2019-2020-2) in the United States, according to the U.S. Census Bureau.
+In 2019, online sales accounted for just [**10% of all retail sales**](https://www.businessinsider.com/ecommerce-topped-10-percent-of-us-retail-in-2019-2020-2) in the United States according to the U.S. Census Bureau.
 For many other countries, that percentage is certainly even lower.

 Now imagine, if that remaining 90 % of in-store purchases also had to be completed online, and then delivered to their drop-off locations.